Fangoria: 2015 print cessation

 In late September 2015, Alexander stepped down as editor-in-chief and left the Fangoria staff.
 By October, Gingold, who was then serving as managing editor, was hired as the publication's new editor-in-chief.
 Eight months later, Gingold was fired after twenty-eight years with the magazine and the former managing editor, Ken Hanley, was named the new editor-in-chief.
 Many within the horror community responded with shock at Gingold's termination and took it as a sign that the magazine had both lost touch with its fanbase and passed its glory days; Guillermo del Toro took to social media to voice his disappointment with the decision.

 On February 11, 2017, Hanley announced that he too was no longer involved with the magazine and that he had been on hiatus from the company since mid-December 2016.
 He also stated that he felt that if the magazine remained under its current ownership, there would likely never be another new issue, especially as a print edition.

-The last print edition of the magazine, issue #344, was released October 2015.
+The last print edition of the magazine, issue #344, was released in October 2015.
 After that issue, four additional issues were published exclusively in a digital format, leaving subscribers of the hard copy editions, as well as Gorezone subscribers, without the issues they paid for.
 Additionally, contributors such as Josh Hadley have stated that they remain unpaid for published articles and artwork.
 Fangoria responded to the statements made by Hanley and Hadley on February 13, in which president and owner Tom DeFeo thanked readers and subscribers for their patience and noted his intention to make amends with writers, artists, and subscribers that had been inconvenienced.
-The statement also noted that lack of sufficient ad revenue had been the reason for the disappearance of print editions but that DeFeo and his staff would continue their attempts to bring print editions back.
+The statement also noted that the lack of sufficient ad revenue had been the reason for the disappearance of print editions, but that DeFeo and his staff would continue their attempts to bring print editions back.